 Do I need a visa to start studying remotely?

-Students do not need a visa if they are offshore and studying online with an Australian education provider.
-You will only require a visa when you intend to enter Australia.
+Students do not need a visa if they are offshore and studying remotely (online) with an Australian education provider, however all students are required to have a student visa to enter Australia.

-If you are currently onshore in Australia, you must not allow your student visa to lapse - even if you are studying remotely.
+If you are currently in Australia, you must not allow your student visa to lapse, even if you are studying remotely.
+You should submit your visa application to the Department of Home Affairs immediately.

 I have a visa to start in September, but I am not in Australia.
 Do I need to apply for a new visa if I come to campus at a later date?